Mecha Ortiz: Career

 She starred in films such as Una mujer sin importancia (1945) with Santiago Gómez Cou, which was the first film in which a woman slapped a man; Camino del infierno by Luis Saslavsky with Pedro López Lagar, Amelia Bence and Elsa O'Connor; Las tres ratas (1946) by Carlos Schlieper with María Duval; Madame Bovary (1947), Cartas de amor (1951), and Mi vida por la tuya (1951) with Emma Gramatica, in which Ortiz's singing voice was dubbed by Nelly Omar; She played a prison guard in the 1952 film Deshonra by Daniel Tinayre with Fanny Navarro, which featured the first lesbian love affair on Argentine film.
 La sombra de Safo (1957) under the direction of Julio Porter, reunited Ortiz and Robert Escalada and she made Las Furias (1960) with Elsa Daniel, Aida Luz, Alba Mujica, and Olga Zubarry.

 Between 1940 and 1950 she broadcast on the radio on the Teatro del Aire Palmolive with Orestes Caviglia, Pedro López Lagar, and Francisco Petrone.
 Then beginning in the late 1950s, she appeared in television series, including El mar profundo y azul (1956), Estrellita, esa pobre campesina (1968-1969), Rolando Rivas, taxista (1972-1973), Invitación a Jamaica (1977) and Aventura '77 (1977).
 Her last appearance on TV was in 1981 for the ATC Special Christmas 2000 with Rosa Rosen, Duilio Marzio, Luisa Vehil and Iris Marga.

 In the 1960s, her career began to decline and she made a suicide attempt, which was stopped by her son.

 She returned to the theatre and did a revival of El proceso de Mary Duggan (1965-1966), Así es la vida (1967), Canción para un crepúsculo (1968) and several television roles.

 Her return to the screen came a decade later in 1974 with Boquitas pintadas, based on a novel by Manuel Puig, directed by Leopoldo Torre Nilsson, with Alfredo Alcon and Marta González.
 In 1976 along with other stars, like Arturo García Buhr, Mario Soffici, Bárbara Mujica and Narciso Ibáñez Menta, Ortiz plays in Los muchachos de antes no usaban arsénico.
 The plot is a black comedy about aging, friendships, madness and greed.
 Piedra libre (1976) was her last film also directed by Leopoldo Torre Nilsson with Marilina Ross and Juan José Camero.

 In 1981, she was awarded the Grand Prize for actresses from the National Endowment for the Arts.
 She wrote her memoirs under the title Mecha Ortiz by Mecha Ortiz.
 They were published in 1982.

 Family

 Her husband, Julián Ortiz, was a farmer in Argentina.
 When she was 29, her husband was injured in a fall from a horse.
 Some articles have said he became a paraplegic, and others that he spent nearly 3 decades in a coma after the accident.
 Ortiz was dedicated to him and their privacy, which in many instances escalated the mystery and speculation about her.
 Their son, Julián, became a translator and playwright.
-Her brother, José, was a theatre director, and a sister, Amanda, was also an actress.
+Her brother, José, was a theatre director, and a sister, Amanda Varela, was also an actress.